silver-sat/Radio_Software/README.md

 The gnuradio flow graph is an FSK demod designed for the current modulation (FSK) in the AX test file.
 Basic header detection has been implemented.
 This requires an RTL-SDR to operate.
 This file was designed using gnuradio 3.9.

+Variants have been added that support the Adafruit Metro and Silversat Radio board.
+Signals are defined by their schematic net name (or something close) to make code easier to read.